 - B2B Triangulated Goods

-B2B goods and services specify whether you sold a good or a service, and are controled by the EU Service setting in the VAT posting setup.
+B2B goods and services specify whether you sold a good or a service, and are controlled by the EU Service setting in the GST posting setup.
 B2B Triangulated Goods indicate whether you engaged in trade with a 3rd party, and are controlled by the EU 3-Party Trade setting on sales documents, such as sales orders, invoices, CR/Adj notes, and so on.

 After the tax authority reviews your report, they will send an email to the contact person for your company.
 In Financials, the contact person is specified on the Company Information page.
 Before you submit the report, make sure that a contact person is chosen.